HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 According to BizIQ, businesses that appear in industry-specific directories receive 2.7x more qualified leads than those listed only in general directories.

-Use these methods to discover the most relevant citation opportunities for your industry:
+Use these methods to find the most relevant citation opportunities for your industry:

 1. Competitor analysis: